opennetworkinglab/tassen/README.md

 To run all tests in a group:

-    make check TEST=<GROUP>
+    make ptf TEST=<GROUP>

 To run a specific test case:

-    make check TEST=<GROUP>.<TEST NAME>
+    make ptf TEST=<GROUP>.<TEST NAME>

 For example:

-    make check TEST=packetio.PacketOutTest
+    make ptf TEST=packetio.PacketOutTest

-`ptf/lib` contains the test runner as well as libraries useful to simplify the test case implementations (e.g., `helper.py` provides a P4Info helper with methods convenient to construct P4Runtime table entries)
+`ptf/lib` contains the test runner as well as libraries useful to simplify the test case implementations (e.g., `helper.py` provides a P4Info helper with methods convenient to construct P4Runtime table entries).

 ### Mapping to Target-specific BNG-UP Implementations

-The directory `mapping` is currently empty.
-The goal is to provide here a reference implementation of the runtime mapping logic to translate P4Runtime RPCs for the logical P4 program (`bng.p4`) to target-specific ones, e.g., for Tofino, FPGA, Broadcom Q2C, etc.
+The directory `mapr` contains the reference implementation of the runtime mapping logic to translate P4Runtime RPCs for the logical P4 program (`bng.p4`) to target-specific ones, e.g., for Tofino, FPGA, Broadcom Q2C, etc.

+`mapr` is written in Go.

+To build `mapr`:

+    make mapr

+This command will produce a binary in `mapr/mapr` that will be used as part of the PTF tests.

 [bmv2]: https://github.com/p4lang/behavioral-model
 [stratum]: https://github.com/stratum/stratum